Getting Started with Sinch In‑app Calling for JavaScript SDK

 There are a few other elements to notice:

-• The environmentHost parameter is the endpoint of the REST API the SDK is targeting.
+- The `environmentHost` parameter is the REST API endpoint the SDK targets.

-• The setSupportManagedPush parameter enables or disables the functionality of receiving notifications about incoming calls even when the application is not in the foreground.
+- `setSupportManagedPush()` enables receiving notifications about incoming calls when the application is not in the foreground.

-Just for this step-by-step guide purpose we will mimic a backend authentication server behaviour with a helper JWT class that creates the token based on userId and your application credentials locally and then passes it back to Sinch SDK:
+For this step‑by‑step guide we mimic a backend authentication server with a helper `JWT` class that creates the token locally based on `userId` and your application credentials, and then registers it with the Sinch SDK:

 class SinchClientWrapper {